KarlWenzel/GetCleanDataProject/README.md

 TidyDataSet2.txt is the average of each variable for each activity and each subject from TidyDataSet1.txt.
 Each row is a distinct paring of activity and subject, and is labelled appropriately.

-Please view the local [Code Book](https://github.com/KarlWenzel/GetCleanDataProject/blob/master/CodeBook.md) to see more information pertaining to the details of the data contain herein.
+Please view the local [Code Book](https://github.com/KarlWenzel/GetCleanDataProject/blob/master/CodeBook.md) to see more information pertaining to the details of the data contained herein.